bhumilharia/zp-cam-transfer/README.md

 ways.
     - A more user-friendly way to build the sender will obviously be to build it as a web page, with text input/file upload for users, using JavaScript to simply generate and display QR codes in a loop.
+This has already been implemented in `sender_server.py` as described above
     - Similarly, the receiver could be made more robust, perhaps accepting from multiple screens at once using multiple camera inputs.